Who Should Order

 Douglas W. Smith is the coordinator of the electric power practice at Van Ness Feldman.
 He previously served as General Counsel of the FERC and as Deputy General Counsel for Energy Policy at DOE.

 Bill Stevens, Bill Stevens Consulting, is a former Massachusetts Assistant Attorney General at the Energy and Environment Bureau and Assistant General Counsel at the Massachusetts Department of Public Utilities.

 Jurgen Weiss, Ph.D., is a Principal at The Brattle Group.
 He focuses on issues broadly motivated by climate change, such as electrification of transportation (and heating), deep decarbonization of the power sector, and the impact these changes have on existing assets, market structures, long-term planning needs, and business models for electric utilities.

 Continuing Education Credits

-Live credits: We have applied for CLE credits in CT, ME, RI, and VT.
+Live credits: We have applied for CLE credits in CT, ME, and VT.
 NH lawyers can self-certify and report attendance.
 This program qualifies for 10.25 ABCEP environmental professional credits.
 Upon request, we will apply for, or help you apply for, CLE credits in other states and other types of credits.